DCAA compliance: Key insights into DCAA compliance requirements

 A brief history of DCAA

-The agency was formed in January 1965 under the direction of the Under Secretary of Defense (Comptroller) in response to a study directed by Secretary of Defense Robert S. McNamara.
-William B. Petty, former Deputy Comptroller of the U.S. Air Force, was appointed director of the brand new agency.
+DCAA was formed in January 1965 under the direction of the Under Secretary of Defense (Comptroller).
+The agency was created in response to a study initiated by Secretary of Defense Robert S. McNamara.
+William B. Petty, former Deputy Comptroller of the U.S. Air Force, became the first director of DCAA.

-Joint audits began with the Navy and Army Air Corps in 1939 and a unified acquisition regulation, known as the Armed Services Procurement Regulation (ASPR) was established in 1947, but a single contract audit manual was not issued until 1952.
+Prior to the formation of the DCAA, the various branches of the military handled their own contract audits, but there was a lack of consistency in administration and auditing.
+Joint audits began with the Navy and Army Air Corps in 1939, and the Armed Services Procurement Regulation (ASPR) unified acquisition regulations in 1947.
+However, a single contract audit manual wasn’t issued until 1952.

 If DCAA is an audit agency, what is “DCAA Compliance?”

-Because DCAA is the largest, by far, of all the participants in government contract auditing, the phrase “DCAA Compliance” has become synonymous with federal contract cost accounting compliance.
+DCAA compliance is shorthand for adhering to all the cost accounting regulations set by the federal government.
+Since DCAA is by far the largest player in government contract auditing, the term "DCAA compliance" has become synonymous with federal contract cost accounting compliance.

 cost accounting standards and rules for compliance

-Those principles guide the treatment of costs from labor and payroll costs to bid and proposal expense – in great detail.
-Part 31 also contains extensive rules about what kinds of costs are “allowable” and can be passed on to the government either as direct charges to a contract or in the contractors’ indirect rates, and which are “unallowable” and may not be passed on to the government at all.
+The first framework, applicable to most contractors, is the Cost Principles outlined in Part 31 of the FAR.
+These principles provide detailed guidance on the treatment of costs, ranging from labor and payroll expenses to bid and proposal costs.
+Part 31 also includes extensive rules about which costs are considered "allowable" and can be passed on to the government, either as direct charges to a contract or in the contractor's indirect rates, and which costs are "unallowable" and cannot be passed on at all.

 What it means to be "DCAA compliant"